Table of Contents

 Here is a summary of the main points presented above for both the Coconino and Navajo Sandstone formations (Link):

-- Examination of the animal track ways in the beds and comparison with modern experiments of track ways made under various sand conditions show that they were made under water or on very wet heavily saturated sand.
+- Examination of the animal track ways in the beds and comparison with modern experiments of track ways made under various sand conditions show that they were made on very wet heavily saturated sand.
 (Brand)

 - The observation that the trackways almost always tend to go uphill, starting and stopping suddenly without evidence of sand movement, is quite problematic for the hypothesis of a desert environment.